reverse-unina/LocatorsFragilityExperimentation/README.md

 # LocatorsFragilityExperimentation
-Experimental Material of a set of experiments aiming at assessing the fragility of test cases based on different types of locators with respect to different types of layout changes
+This repository contains the Experimental Material of a set of experiments aiming at assessing the fragility of test cases based on different types of locators with respect to different types of layout changes.

 # Overview
 This repository contains the following folders and subfolders: